code-423n4/2024-02-tapioca/README.md

 [ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  N/A
-- How many contracts are in scope?:   16
+- How many contracts are in scope?: 42
-- Total SLoC for these contracts?:  750
+- Total nSLoC for these contracts?:  4207
-- How many external imports are there?: 4
+- How many external imports are there?: N/A
-- How many separate interfaces and struct definitions are there for the contracts within scope?:  4
+- How many separate interfaces and struct definitions are there for the contracts within scope?:
-- Does most of your code generally use composition or inheritance?:   Inheritance
+- Does most of your code generally use composition or inheritance?: Inheritance.
-- How many external calls?:   1
+- How many external calls?:
-- What is the overall line coverage percentage provided by your tests?: 100
+- What is the overall line coverage percentage provided by your tests?: ~70%.
-- Is this an upgrade of an existing system?: False
+- Is this an upgrade of an existing system?: False.
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Timelock, NFT, ERC20.
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: Yes
-- Please describe required context:  Fees are collected from individual uniswap v3 pools via a function on one of the new contracts.
-That function calls the 'collectProtocol' function on pool contracts.
+- Please describe required context: Some functions in `tapioca-periph/Magnetar` contract targets another repository, which is `tapioca-bar`.
-- Does it use an oracle?:  No
+- Does it use an oracle?: Yes.
+Oracles can be found in `tapioca-periph/oracle`.
-- Describe any novel or unique curve logic or mathematical models your code uses: N/A
+- Describe any novel or unique curve logic or mathematical models your code uses: twAMl.
+Explained above.
-- Is this either a fork of or an alternate implementation of another project?:   True
+- Is this either a fork of or an alternate implementation of another project?: False.
-- Does it use a side-chain?:
+- Does it use a side-chain?: N/A
-- Describe any specific areas you would like addressed:
+- Describe any specific areas you would like addressed: N/A
 ```

 # Tests